waqarahmed6095/pytest-course/README.md

 ## Continuous Integration

 - The project uses GitHub Actions for CI.
-- The workflow runs tests, linting, formatting, security checks, and dependency review on every push and pull request.
+- The workflow runs tests (in parallel), linting, formatting, security checks, and dependency review on every push and pull request.

 ---